 - the upCnxState attribute set to ACTIVATING (see clause 5.2.2.3.2.1) to indicate the establishment of N3 tunnel User Plane resources for the PDU Session, if the UE requested to activate the PDU session;

-- if the UE is in CM-CONNECTED state during the registration procedure (see clause 4.11.1.3.3 of 3GPP TS 23.502 [3]), ranUnchangedInd attribute shall be set to indicate that NG-RAN is not changed for the PDU Session (i.e. for this case, the NG-RAN tunnel info shall be included in SM context retrieved from old I-SMF or SMF).
+- if the UE is in CM-CONNECTED state during the registration procedure after an EPS to 5GS handover (see clause 4.11.1.3.3 of 3GPP TS 23.502 [3]), the ranUnchangedInd attribute shall be set to indicate that NG-RAN is not changed for the PDU Session (i.e. for this case, the NG-RAN tunnel info shall be included in SM context retrieved from old I-SMF or SMF).

 2a.
 On success, the SMF shall return a 201 Created response.